Regeneration (biology)

-In biology, regeneration is the process of renewal, restoration, and tissue growth that makes genomes, cells, organisms, and ecosystems resilient to natural fluctuations or events that cause disturbance or damage.
+Regeneration in biology is the process of renewal, restoration, and tissue growth that makes genomes, cells, organisms, and ecosystems resilient to natural fluctuations or events that cause disturbance or damage.
 Every species is capable of regeneration, from bacteria to humans.
-Regeneration can either be complete where the new tissue is the same as the lost tissue, or incomplete where after the necrotic tissue comes fibrosis.
+Regeneration can either be complete where the new tissue is the same as the lost tissue, or incomplete after which the necrotic tissue becomes fibrotic.

 At its most elementary level, regeneration is mediated by the molecular processes of gene regulation and involves the cellular processes of cell proliferation, morphogenesis and cell differentiation.
 Regeneration in biology, however, mainly refers to the morphogenic processes that characterize the phenotypic plasticity of traits allowing multi-cellular organisms to repair and maintain the integrity of their physiological and morphological states.
 Above the genetic level, regeneration is fundamentally regulated by asexual cellular processes.
 Regeneration is different from reproduction.
 For example, hydra perform regeneration but reproduce by the method of budding.

+The regenerative process occurs in two multi-step phases: the preparation phase and the redevelopment phase.
+Regeneration begins with an amputation which triggers the first phase.
+Right after the amputation, migrating epidermal cells form a wound epithelium which thickens, through cell division, throughout the first phase to form a cap around the site of the wound.
+The cells underneath this cap then begin to rapidly divide and form a cone shaped end to the amputation known as a blastema.
+Included in the blastema are skin, muscle, and cartilage cells that de-differentiate and become similar to stem cells in that they can become multiple types of cells.
+Cells differentiate to the same purpose they originally filled meaning skin cells again become skin cells and muscle cells become muscles.
+These de-differentiated cells divide until enough cells are available at which point they differentiate again and the shape of the blastema begins to flatten out.
+It is at this point that the second phase begins, the redevelopment of the limb.
+In this stage, genes signal to the cells to differentiate themselves and the various parts of the limb are developed.
+The end result is a limb that looks and operates identically to the one that was lost, usually without any visual indication that the limb is newly generated.